Vikas-hub17/Vikas-hub17/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is VIKAS and I'm from Uttarakhand.

 ###